Complete Hand Plane Types Database

 Smoothing Planes

-Short planes (7-10") for final surface finishing.
-No. 3, 4, and 4½ are most common.
+Short planes (7–10 inches) for final surface finishing.
+The Stanley No. 3, No. 4, and No. 4½ are the most common sizes.

 Learn more